Yurta-/task-man/README.md

 Requires registration and authorization.
 One can create, edit and delete tasks.
-Tasks are cached in Redis (there are questions) and stored in a MySql database.

 The project is automatically deployed to Versel.
 Database is stored on xata.io